Geisel School of Medicine

 The Geisel School of Medicine is the medical school of Dartmouth College located in Hanover, New Hampshire.
-The fourth oldest medical school in the United States, it was founded in 1797 by New England physician Nathan Smith.
+The fourth oldest medical school in the United States, it was founded in 1797 by New England physician Nathan Smith as the Dartmouth Medical School.
 It is one of the seven Ivy League medical schools.

 Several milestones in medical care and research have taken place at Dartmouth, including the introduction of stethoscopes to U.S. medical education (1838), the first clinical X-ray (1896), and the first multispecialty intensive care unit (ICU) in the United States (1955).

 The Geisel School of Medicine grants the Doctor of Medicine (MD) and Doctor of Philosophy (PhD) degrees.
 The school has a student body of approximately 700 students and more than 2,300 faculty and researchers.
 Geisel organizes research through over a dozen research centers and institutes, attracting more than $140 million in grants annually, and is ranked as a top medical school by U.S. News & World Report for both primary care and biomedical research.
-Geisel has numerous clinical partners, including Dartmouth–Hitchcock Medical Center, White River Junction Veterans Administration Medical Center, California Pacific Medical Center, and Manchester Veterans Administration Medical Center.
+Geisel has numerous clinical partners, including Dartmouth Hitchcock Medical Center, White River Junction Veterans Administration Medical Center, California Pacific Medical Center, and Manchester Veterans Administration Medical Center.